 - Seasoning: Mirin, soy sauce

-Dashi is the base of the soup and a key ingredient.
+Dashi is the base of the soup and a key umami flavor.

-If making dashi is too much work, you can use instant dashi powder to save your time.
-That's totally ok.
+If making dashi is too much work, you can use instant dashi powder to save time.
+I always have some instant dashi powder for making miso soup.
+They are common and convenient items for Japanese cooking.

 Soba soup is also used for udon noodles.
 If you go to a noodle stand at a station in Japan, you can choose either soba noodles or udon noodles, and they pour the same soup over the noodles.

-- Put ingredients in a pot: Put katsuobushi, kombu, niboshi (snap the head and remove the guts, watch: how to prepare niboshi), water in a pot and bring to a boil over medium heat.
+- Put ingredients: Put katsuobushi, kombu, niboshi (snap the head and remove the guts, watch: how to prepare niboshi), and water in a large saucepan and bring to a boil over medium-high heat.

 - Simmer: When it starts boiling, lower the heat to low and simmer for about 2 minutes.
 If you check the taste, you can taste the flavorful umami.